dward2/BME547/Assignments/BMICalculatorAssignment.md

 * Good use of `git` workflow
     + Meaningful commit messages and appropriate number of commits
-    + Use of feature branches, with meaningful names, when adding new functionality (must have at least two feature branches)
+    + Use of feature branches, with meaningful names, when adding new functionality (must have at least three feature branches)
     + Using Pull Requests on GitHub for merging feature branches into main branch
     + All branches and final code pushed to GitHub